Coconut Curry Soup

 • Now add your peppers and cook for 1-2 minutes before adding your garlic, ginger, curry and cumin.
 I let this cook for 3-5 minutes.
 The longer you let them cook, the more fragrant the soup.
 Now add your butternut squash, turn heat to low and pop the lid on for 5 minutes or until the squash is tender.

-• Remove lid, increase heat to high and add your red curry paste, desired seasoning to taste, chilli flakes, coconut milk, water, veggie stock paste, nutritional yeast, coconut aminos and tofu.
-Stir till everyone is well combined and then bring mixture to a boil.
+• Remove lid, increase heat to high and add your red curry paste, desired seasoning to taste, chilli flakes, coconut milk, water, veggie stock paste, nutritional yeast, coconut aminos, brown sugar and tofu.
+Stir till everything is well combined and then bring mixture to a boil.

 • Once bubbling add your noodles and reduce heat.
 Cook your noodles as per package instructions.